Reon-Jin/Fine-Grained-Recognition/README.md

 # Fine Grained Recognition (PyTorch)

-This project contains a simple implementation of SR-GNN using PyTorch.
-The original TensorFlow code was replaced with PyTorch modules.
+This project contains a PyTorch implementation for fine grained recognition.
+Besides the previous SR-GNN baseline, it now provides a ResNet50 based model enhanced with a CBAM attention module.
+Training statistics and attention maps are logged with TensorBoard for real‑time visualisation.

 ## Setup
 Create an environment and install the dependencies: